noahhefner/website/content/posts/python-containerization/index.md

 [+] Building 27.3s (14/14) FINISHED
 ```

-The size of the image did increase a fair bit from the previous iteration, but we will come back to that later.
+The size of the image actually increase a fair bit, 101MB up from 76MB in the previous iteration, but we will revisit this in take five.

 ```json
 "Size": 101297013